wohnjayne/eda-suite/README.md

 # Contents
 ##1.
 What is EDA suite##
-EDA suite is a tool I used during my time at the University of Mainz, Germany.
+EDA suite is a tool I use for my research at the University of Mainz, Germany.
-It is meant as a tool to test differnent probabilistic models in the context of estimation of distribution algorithms (EDA) (see [1]).
+It is meant as a tool to test different probabilistic models in the context of estimation of distribution algorithms (EDA) (see [1]).

 It comprises